 7.12.
 Care should be taken in the derivation and use of specific clearance levels to ensure that cleared material (e.g. metals for melting) could be received at the specified destination (e.g. smelter) without the need for notification or authorization.
 One means of avoiding this might be to ensure that the specific clearance levels do not exceed the exemption levels for moderate quantities, of material specified in Table I.1 of Schedule I of GSR Part 3 [1].
-In this way the cleared material can be exempted from the requirement for notification.
+In this way the cleared material can be exempted from the requirement for notification8.

 7.13.
-It may also be necessary to limit quantities of conditionally cleared material over a specified time period (e.g. in terms of kg or tonnes per year).
+It may also be necessary to limit quantities of specifically cleared material over a specified time period (e.g. in terms of kg or tonnes per year) in order to meet the conditions embedded in the radiological model for derivation of the specific clearance levels (number of transports linked to the exposure to the driver) or not to exceed certain limits of the specified destination.

 7.14.
 During processes such as metal smelting, certain radionuclides may concentrate in the dusts and slags so that the activity concentrations in these by-products might exceed the activity concentrations in the metals.
-The model used to derive specific clearance levels should take this into account, to ensure that the doses from exposure to such dusts and slags do not exceed of the order of 10 $\mu$ Sv in a year.
-Examples of such models can be found in Refs [5, 29].
+The model used to derive specific clearance levels should take this into account, to ensure that the doses from exposure to such dusts and slags do not exceed of the order of $10 \,\mu$ Sv in a year.
+Examples of such models can be found in Refs.
+[5,29,40].